 Your visions will become clear only when you can look into your own heart.
 Who looks outside, dreams; who looks inside, awakes. – C.G.
 Jung

-Globally we are faced with potentially catastrophic Earth changes and strife.
-When we look to the experts outside of ourselves it can be quite scary to consider the world we are coming in to; yet many great thinkers are actually seeing this moment in history as a wonderful opportunity for all of humanity to awaken.
+Globally we are faced with potentially catastrophic earth changes and strife.
+When we look to the experts outside of ourselves it can be quite scary to consider the world we are coming into.
+Yet many great thinkers are actually seeing this moment in history as a wonderful opportunity for all of humanity to awaken.
 This kind of “thinking” gives us new ways to integrate feelings, thoughts, ideas and can change the way we experience the world.
-Most of all it is free of academic, intellectual restraints and can be freeing on many levels.
+Most of all it is free of academic, intellectual restraints and can be liberating on many levels.

 Knowing your own darkness is the best method for dealing with the darknesses of other people.